November 2

 Defensive backs are often the fastest players on the field, as they need to cover the wide receivers on offense.

 Football has transitioned more to a speed game rather than a power game.
-The more speed on the offensive side of the ball needs to be matched by the speed on the defensive side of the ball.
+The speed on the offensive side of the ball needs to be matched by the speed on the defensive side of the ball.

 This is why DBs are important to defense and play an essential role in shutting down the offense.